integrations/terraform-provider-github/website/docs/r/repository_environment_deployment_policy.html.markdown

 * `repository` - (Required) The repository of the environment.

-* `branch_pattern` - (Required) The name pattern that branches must match in order to deploy to the environment.
+* `pattern` - (Required) The name pattern that branches must match in order to deploy to the environment.

 ## Import